EugeniaVoytik/Quality-Control-of-the-Plasma-Proteome/README.md

 (The copyright holder for this preprint https://doi.org/10.1101/478305)

 This platform is developed to help clinical researches
-- to determine the overall quality of each sample in a clinical study,
+- to determine the overall quality of each sample in a clinical study
 - to assess the quality of the whole study in terms of potential systematic biases
-- to evaluate individual, significantly altered proteins in case-control comparisons.
+- to evaluate individual, significantly altered proteins in case-control comparisons

-Moreover, this concept of an automated approach in plasma proteome profiling can decrease the time for manual analysis of analytical data and prevent biases in biomarker studies.

 ## Usage
-The principle operation for the “Quality Control of the Plasma Proteome” online platform in Plasma Proteome Profiling pipeline is illustrated in the following scheme:
+The principle operation for the “Quality Control of the Plasma Proteome” online platform in Plasma Proteome Profiling is illustrated in the following scheme:

 ![Computational Quality Control of the Plasma Proteome workflow](Images/workflow.png)